Below are answers to some frequently asked questions:

 How can I export my results from RegioGraph?

 Easily export any maps or tables you create in RegioGraph directly into MS Excel and/or as high-resolution images.
 You can also create reports and export them as PDFs.
 The software offers numerous batch functions for creating and exporting map series.
-RegioGraph Strategy gives you the added ability to upload your created maps to a Web server and use them as interactive maps across your organization.
+Use the RegioGraph TeamConnect add-on to share your RegioGraph project online with colleagues.
+Your team can access these insights from diverse devices while traveling, with the ability to carry out one-click analyses and table filtering.

 How can I automatically create serial maps, such as customized territory maps for each outside sales force territory?